CARTAvis/manual_source/source/image_visualization.rst

 1. Define contour levels.
 There are several ways to define a set of contour levels to be calculated at the server side:

-  a. by typing in individual level in the "Levels" field
+  a. by typing in individual level in the "Levels" field manually
   b. by using the "Generator" to generate a series of levels
   c. by clicking directly on the histogram plot to create levels (right-click on an existing level to remove)

   Note that the "Levels" field is editable even if a set of levels has been generated with the level generator.

 2. (optional) Define a smooth scheme and a kernel size in the "Configuration" tab.
-The default is Gaussian smooth with a kernel size of four pixels.
+The default is Gaussian smooth with a kernel size of 4 by 4 pixels.

 3. (optional) Define the appearance of contours to be rendered at the client side in the "Styling" tab.
-The appearance of contours can be modified after a set of contours has been rendered without triggering new contour calculations at the server side.
+The appearance of contours can be modified after a set of contours has been rendered at the client side  without triggering new contour calculations at the server side.
 This is the advantage of utilizing WebGL at the client side.

 Once a set of levels has been defined, users can click the "Apply" button to visualize the contour image.
-Contour image is rendered progressively.
+Contour image is rendered progressively if there are lots of contour vertices.

 .. raw:: html